Emma-blnch/Philosophers/README.md

 - [x] Use of low-level timing functions (usleep, gettimeofday)

 ## 📁 **My files**
 <ins>Main.c</ins> : My main function which manages the overall orchestration of the simulation.
+And a function to free everything to avoid thread leaks.

-<ins>Data_init.c</ins> : Initialize the structures needed and prepare all the data to launch the simulation.
+<ins>Init.c</ins> : Initializes the structures needed and prepare all the data to launch the simulation.

-<ins>Dinner.c</ins> : Implements the main simulation flow by distributing tasks to threads.
+<ins>Threads.c</ins> : Implements the main simulation flow by distributing tasks to threads.

-<ins>Monitor.c</ins> : Monitors simulation status to ensure smooth operation.
+<ins>Death.c</ins> : Monitors simulation status to ensure smooth operation.

-<ins>Parsing.c</ins> : Prepares and validates parameters for correct simulation configuration.

-<ins>Safe_handle.c</ins> : Ensures the security of concurrent operations by encapsulating thread and mutex manipulation.

-<ins>Ft_atol.c</ins> : Converts a string in long.

-<ins>Get_and_set.c</ins> : Facilitates synchronized access to data shared between threads using setters and getters.

-<ins>Synchro_utils.c</ins> : Contains all the function I did to ensure smooth synchro and consistent output.
+<ins>Forks.c</ins> : Handles the mutexes on the forks to avoid data race.

 <ins>Utils.c</ins> : Centralizes utility functions.

-<ins>Free_resources.c</ins> : Prevents leaks after simulation has ended.